unifiedjs/collective/readme.md

 but:

-*   Discussion should take place as much as possible in public spaces, ideally on issues, pull requests, or Spectrum posts
+*   Discussion should take place as much as possible in public spaces, ideally on issues, pull requests, or GitHub discussions
 *   Teams should actively seek out discussion and input from non-members
-*   Each team will have a dedicated Spectrum channel

 ## Organization teams